 - 1997 – Business India – Top 50 personalities who made a difference to India since Independence

-- 1998 – Sir Nilrattan Sircar Memorial Oration (JIMA) award for single-handedly making super speciality care available to a vast section of society
+- 1998 – Sir Nilrattan Sircar Memorial Oration (JIMA) award for single-handedly making super speciality healthcare available to a vast section of the society

-- 2000 – Conferred the Fellowship Ad Hominem by the Royal College of Surgeons of Edinburgh
+- 2000 – Conferred the Fellowship Ad Hominem by the Royal College of Surgeons, Edinburgh

 - 2001 – Ernst & Young ‘Entrepreneur of the Year’ award